The Department of Infrastructure is pleased to announce that the Douglas Promenade Refurbishment project has started.

 The design proposal has been in development for a number of years and arrived at a series of design principles that were approved by the Court of Tynwald in January 2017.
 These principles included not only the basic need to reconstruct the highway infrastructure, but also to encompass the aspirations and needs of all the promenade users and stakeholders.
 The Department would like to thank everyone who contributed to the numerous consultations, user groups, meetings and discussions required to reach this landmark point.

-The Myprom Project Team also took into account advice and recommendations provided by Promenade user groups such as the Manx Blind Welfare Society.
+The Myprom Project Team also took into account advice and recommendations provided by promenade user groups such as the Manx Blind Welfare Society.
+During the whole scheme liaison with all stakeholders will be a key issue - in order to be updated weekly please sign up to our newsletter CLICK HERE

 The number of controlled and uncontrolled pedestrian crossing points has been increased to promote a better link between the Town Centre and the Promenade Walkway.
 This requirement is highlighted in Governments Central Douglas Masterplan.
 The location and style of crossings has undergone scrutiny from vulnerable user groups such as Manx Blind Welfare and the Royal National Institute for the Blind, with the final layout being an agreed best compromise to suit the requirements of all promenade users.